shashwat14/shashwat14.github.io/content/posts/muon.md

     θ = θ - lr * adam_update
 ```

-We are not going to jump into the intuition behind AdamW, but the key takeaway is that all the math here is **elementwise**.
+We won't do a deep dive on AdamW itself, but the key takeaway is that all the math here is **elementwise**.
+In other words, we don't really treat the parameters as matrices.
+We treat them as a list.
+Every operation (addition, multiplication, square, square root) is done element by element.
+This will be important later.

-An interesting thing about deep learning is that there is quite a bit of matrix algebra used in both the forward pass and backward pass.
-For example, we say $y = xW^\top$.
-Similarly, in the backward pass, we compute $\frac{\partial L}{\partial W}$.

-Looking at AdamW at a high level, we have a gradient that we use to update the matrix.
-We first perform weight decay.
-Now unlike SGD, we don't just apply this gradient as-is.
-We compute a few quantities like first and second moments and then use them to create the update.
+Looking at AdamW at a high level, we have a gradient that we use to update the parameters.
+We first perform weight decay on the parameters themselves.
+Then, unlike SGD, we don't just apply the gradient as-is.
+We compute a few quantities like first and second moments and use them to create the update.
 Note that at no point did we use any matrix algebra operations.
 Everything is elementwise.

 This raises a question: why even bother?
 Why do we need to use matrix operations, and why are elementwise operations not enough?